Seventh consecutive year of increasing drug-related deaths

 “Last year, COVID-19 brought extreme challenges to us all, especially those who rely on services to support them with their substance use problems.
 We must recognise that there have been enormous efforts to continue to provide health and social care services during this challenging time.

-Furthermore, in collaboration with the Scottish Drugs Deaths Taskforce, Public Health Scotland is leading the development and implementation of an early warning system which will support the detection and early response to overdose clusters.
+Furthermore, in collaboration with the Scottish Drugs Deaths Taskforce, PHS is leading the development and implementation of an early warning system which will support the detection and early response to overdose clusters.